 Outputs

-Menopause on the Tip of the Tongue: Demedicalizing to succeed
+Menopause on the tip of your tongue: de-medicalise to prevail

-Rosa Monteiro is a distinguished Professor at the Faculty of Economics of the University of Coimbra, CES Researcher, and member of TRACE Advisory Board.
+The Seminar was chaired by Dr Ana Lúcia Santos, and enriched by the comment of Dr Rosa Monteiro, a distinguished Professor at the Faculty of Economics of the University of Coimbra, CES Researcher, and member of TRACE’s International Advisory Board.

 The event was organized within the framework of two significant research projects: REMEMBER – Experiences of LGBTQ Older Persons in Democratic Portugal (1974-2020) [Funded by the Foundation for Science and Technology, I.P./MCTES, ref.: PTDC/SOC-ASO/4911/2021] and TRACE – Tracing Queer Citizenship over Time: Ageing, ageism, and age-related LGBTI+ politics in Europe (ERC Consolidator, GA 101044915).